kymyr/library-management-system/README.md

 # library-management-system

 A console library management system built on persistent CSV data.
-Given the requirements, this is in the perspective of a librarian / administrator and not a member / user.
+Given the requirements, this is in the perspective of a librarian / administrator and not a member.

 ## Project Structure
 ```